Sempris/quiz-game/README.md

 This quiz game was made for the module project of Programming basic at DCI.

-v0.1 - basic interace and functionality are available.
+v 0.1 - basic interace and functionality are available.